 - Sun Requirements – Sun, Part Sun, Part Shade

-Growing Tips – In late summer heat and drought, purple basil can become slightly bitter and lose some of its color.
-Overfertilization can result in lots of leaf with lesser flavor.
+In late summer heat and drought, purple basil can become slightly bitter and lose some of its colors.
+Overfertilization can result in lots of leaves with lesser flavor.
 To encourage bushy growth, prune back the leaves every two or three weeks and remove flower buds immediately upon their appearance.
 When watering purple basil, always water at the base of a plant to prevent fungal issues on the leaves.

-Try These – ‘Purple Ruffles’ is a deep purple with a surprising ruffle design to the leaf, which makes a strong statement in a container.
+‘Purple Ruffles’ is a deep purple with a surprising ruffle design to the leaf, which makes a strong statement in a container.
 ‘Osmin Purple’ has a sweeter flavor with a fruity scent.
 ‘Purple Dark Opal’ has an intense purple leaf, fruity taste, strong flavor, and is good for drying.
 ‘Italian Violetto’ is a deep red-purple with purple stems and glossy leaves on full bushy plants; it has a powerfully sweet scent and a slight clove flavor.
 ‘Purple Petra’ is a fabulous ornamental organic variety.